David-L-R/David-L-R/README.md

 👋 I am a Javascript software developer and instructor with extensive experience leading both teams and projects, and well over a decade teaching and training students and staff.

-🧠 Have a deep passion for learning, teaching, helping others achieve their career goals, and improving companies' internal processes.
+🧠 I have a deep passion for learning, teaching, helping others achieve their career goals, and improving companies' internal processes.

-🤖 Main technical skills:
+🤖 My main technical skills:
 - React (& Next)
 - Typescript & Javascript
 - CSS & CSS-in-JS & SCSS